-The program is fully available online with optional in-person events.
+The program is fully online, with optional in-person events.
 Asynchronous access is also available for added flexibility.

 This course provides an immersive approach to Posthuman Education, structured around one keynote speech and four thematic modules that guide participants through key concepts, ethical considerations, and practical applications.
 Each module includes: